arnigeir/jsfuzz/README.md

 We must then define the fuzzy controller rules for each output set (L,M,H).

-The table below shows all the possible output values in term of the imput values i1 and i2.
+The table below shows all the possible output values in term of the input values i1 and i2.
 The input values for fuzzy variable i1 are listed in the top row in bold and the input values for the fuzzy variable i2 are shown in bold in the first columns.